Q: What is Amazon Textract?

 Q: In which AWS regions is Amazon Textract available?

-A: Amazon Textract is currently available in the US East (Northern Virginia), US East (Ohio), US West (Oregon), and EU (Ireland).
+A: Amazon Textract is currently available in the US East (Northern Virginia), US East (Ohio), US West (Oregon), EU (Ireland), and EU (London).

 Q: Does Amazon Textract work with AWS CloudTrail?